neuralmagic/deepsparse/research/mpt/README.md

 ### >> From each piece of 25 cm, he gets 5 equal parts of 25 / 5 = <<25/5=5>>5 cm each.
 ### >> #### 5
 ```

+> **Note:** DeepSparse uses ONNX graphs modified for KV-caching.
+We will publish specs to enable external users to create LLM ONNX graphs for DeepSparse over the next few weeks. ***At current, we suggest only using LLM ONNX graphs created by Neural Magic's team***

 #### Other Resources
 - [Check out all the MPT GSM models on SparseZoo](https://sparsezoo.neuralmagic.com/?datasets=gsm8k&ungrouped=true)